penoonan/app/README.md

 ##Custom Post Types

 Similar to menus, you can create a new custom post type by extending the `\Sketch\CustomPostType\BaseCustomPostType` class.
-Again, define the classes' arguments as properties on the class.
+Again, define the post type's arguments as properties on the class.
 You can define `$args`, `$labels`, and `$rewrite` variables as their own separate arrays.
 Sketch will add the `$labels` and `$rewrite` parameters to the `$args` array automatically when creating the post type at run-time.
 This arrangement does distort the normal "Wordpress way" a bit - but it seemed like the most readable solution.

 Add metaboxes and taxonomies to your Custom Post Type when you instantiate it in `index.php` (see the first code sample at the top of the page).